ErikBuer/Integer-Array/README.md

 ## Release notes are found under RELEASES.md

 ## Use example
+Here are some use examples.
+Find the complete documentation at https://docs.rs/integer_array.

 arrays types of fixed size is defined with traits through a macro as follows:
 ```rust
 use integer_array as ia;